On diffeomorphisms of even-dimensional discs: The homotopy groups of framed self-embeddings

-The definition of the twisted Miller--Morita--Mumford classes $\kappa_{\epsilon^r}$ given in Section \ref{sec:TwistedMMM} makes sense for a fibration with fibre $W_g$ and section (see Remark 3.7 of \cite{KR-WTorelli}), and thus they are already defined on the space $B\mr{hAut}_\partial(W_{g,1})$, because gluing in a trivial $D^{2n}$-bundle to the universal fibration gives a $W_g$-fibration with section given by the centre of the disc.
-Thus the classes $\kappa_1(v_1, v_2, v_3)$ are defined in the cohomology of $B\mr{hAut}_\partial(W_{g,1})$, so the map is surjective as required. \end{proof}
+The definition of the twisted Miller--Morita--Mumford classes $\kappa_{\epsilon^r}$ which we recalled in \cref{sec:proof:thm:TwistedCoh} makes sense for a fibration with fibre $W_g$ and section (see Remark 3.7 of \cite{KR-WTorelli}), and thus these classes are already defined on the space $B\mr{TorhAut}_\partial(W_{g,1})$, because gluing in a trivial $D^{2n}$-bundle to the universal fibration gives a $W_g$-fibration with section given by the centre of the disc.
+Thus the map is surjective as required. \end{proof}